Meowmycks/catdumper/README.md

 # catdumper
 Windows LSASS Credential Dumper

-*Developed for educational and ethical testing purposes only.
+*Insert "eDuCaTiOnAl PuRpOsEs OnLy" disclaimer here.
+I created this to learn.
 I'm not responsible for your dumbass if the Feds knock on your door.*

 ## Overview